 This can be prevented if you pay attention to your electrical cords and regularly check their condition.
 If you see any fraying or signs of distress, opt for covering up the area with electric tape if the damage is negligible or change the wires or cords altogether if there is significant damage to be seen.
 Refrain from stapling power cords or keeping them under carpets, rugs, or furniture at home.
 You can trip over the cords, they can overheat, and when put under furniture, the integrity of these electrical cords can be seriously damaged.

-If you have too many electrical cords running the length and breadth of your house, consider asking an electrician to add more power outlets to your house.
-This will reduce the overloading of your electrical outlets and will also reduce your dependency on electrical cords.
+If you have too many electrical cords running the length and breadth of your house, consider asking an electrician of Drysdale to add more power outlets to your house.

 Remember to Unplug Unused Appliances